Home Assistant: Setting up the Aqara FP2 Presence Sensor

 5. Map out your major objects in the room using stickers.
 You can resize (to a limit) and rotate objects.
 Chairs, desks, counters, tables, curtains, etc. are all important.
 Walk around the room multiple times to verify all the corners/edges are in a good position.

 6. Finally, add a zone with attribute entrances and exits.
 Walk to and stand in locations where people would go in and out of the room.
 This is very important as it tells the FP2 where to expect people to appear and disappear.
-Add door stickers as needed.
+Add door stickers if you want.

 7. If you have an open concept floor plan then I suggest going near the boundaries of the range of the FP2 and map out edges and entrances/exits as appropriate.